Ravenports/rvn-format/programs/README.md

         are ignored.
 Paths that don't refer to existing files cause a notice to be emitted, but then will be ignored.
 If the whitelist parameter is omitted, all entities in the rootdir will be packaged.

-        DO NOT ACCEPT LIST DIRECTORIES
-        CHANGE: It is considered an error to start the line with a forward slash.
+        If the line starts with a forward slash then the prefix is ignored and the path is considered relative to the root directory.

     -p prefix, --prefix outdir